Piecewise Linear Modeling

 While achieving very accurate results, by employing PWL device models in this way, SIMPLIS can characterize a complex nonlinear system as a cyclical sequence of piecewise linear circuit topologies.
 This method of handling power-supply system nonlinearities is typically 10 to 50 times faster than Spice and avoids the convergence issues inherent with Spice type approaches.
-Not only does this method generate an accurate representation of the closed-loop performance of a typical switching power system, we also see that SIMPLIS can accurately predict the detailed switching transitions of those semiconductor devices functioning as high frequency switches.
+Not only does this method generate an accurate representation of the closed-loop performance of a typical switching power system, but we also see that SIMPLIS can accurately predict the detailed switching transitions of those semiconductor devices functioning as high-frequency switches.

-Next we explore how we can exploit the accuracy and speed of SIMPLIS to model much more complex topologies than would be feasible with SPICE-based approaches.
+Next, we explore how we can exploit the accuracy and speed of SIMPLIS to model much more complex topologies than would be feasible with SPICE-based approaches.
 The next circuit example of a single-switch dual-output forward converter with coupled output inductors demonstrates this point.

-Open the circuit by clicking on this link.
+Download the circuit by clicking on this link.